Frequenty Asked Questions

 Who is in charge of my student’s fraternity/sorority?

-At Northwestern the Office of Fraternity and Sorority Life is staffed by a Director, two Assistant Directors, a Program Coordinator and two Graduate Assistants.
+At Northwestern the Office of Fraternity and Sorority Life is staffed by a Director, two Assistant Directors, a Program Coordinator and one or two Graduate Assistants.
 In addition to the support and structure the office provides for the students, chapters also elect undergraduate chapter officers to run the day-to-day operations, have alumni advisors, and are responsible to report to a(n) (inter)national headquarters.

 Will my student have to live in the house?